Nerve Entrapment Specialist

 - Pain or a burning sensation in the elbow, palm or last two fingers.

-- Tenderness in the joint near the bony part of the of the elbow.
+- Tenderness in the joint near the bony part of the elbow.

 - Loss of finger dexterity and coordination.